-Most companies in which the liability of the shareholders or members is limited to their contribution, plus some other companies, have to file their annual accounts and/or consolidated accounts with the Central Balance Sheet Office of the National Bank every year.
+Most Belgian companies whose responsibility of shareholders or partners is limited to their contribution, as well as some other companies, are required to file their annual accounts and/or consolidated accounts annually.

 According to the legal form

-Have to file a set of annual accounts with the Central Balance Sheet Office:
+Have to file a set of annual accounts:

 - companies incorporated under Belgian law, whether their object is social or not, established in the form of: